23 Years Ago: The Chicks Release ‘Fly’

 On Aug.
-31, 1999, the Dixie Chicks released their second major-label album, Fly.
+31, 1999, the Chicks (then known as the Dixie Chicks) released their second major-label album, Fly.
 The album, which was also their second one recorded with Natalie Maines in the lineup, built on the success of 1998's Wide Open Spaces.

 The song embodies a major theme on Fly: Its main characters are frequently self-assured women who aren't afraid to strike out on their own.
 That's also the case with "Ready to Run," a song that hit No. 2, which is all about a bride getting cold feet about committing to a long-term relationship, much less marriage: "All I'm ready to do is have some fun / What's all this talk about love?"

 "Cowboy Take Me Away," meanwhile, just might be the quintessential Chicks song, at least musically: Martie Maguire's keening fiddle intertwines seamlessly with Emily Strayer's understated banjo as Maines sings deeply romantic lyrics about finding comfort and solace in a perfect guy, here idealized as a no-frills cowboy.

 On Fly, the group wrote or co-wrote multiple song -- in fact, Strayer and Maines handled the fierce "Don't Waste Your Heart" themselves -- but also cut tunes written by notable songwriters, including Patty Griffin ("Let Her Fly"), Jim Lauderdale and Buddy Miller ("Hole in My Head"), and Darrell Scott ("Heartbreak Town").
 The Chicks even recorded "Some Days You Gotta Dance," which was originally cut by Keith Urban's early band the Ranch.
 (In a nice favor-return, Urban appears on the Chicks' take.)